 - children and their families may need co-ordinated community services to meet their needs.

-PWPSD provides options for educational programming for children between the ages of 2½ years old and younger than 6 years of age as of September 1.
+PWPSD provides options for educational programming for children between the ages of 2 years and 8 months old, and younger than 6 years of age, as of September 1.
 Alberta Education’s ECS policy states that

 children identified with disabilities/delays are eligible for up to three years of ECS programming